gjtorikian/ADC-Zipcode-Sorter/README.markdown

 # Prerequisites #

 The script is written in PHP, and can be used on any basic web server.
-Just make sure you can `chmod 775` the directory containing the script.
+Just make sure the script is executable with `chmod`.

 As input, the PHP script takes a CSV file.
 At minimum, it assumes you have a column with the words "Zip Code."
 If you want to work with multiple labels for items weighing more than a pound, you need to have a column with the word "Pounds."